LunarWatcher/Taskranger/.github/CONTRIBUTING.md

 pre-commit install
 ```

-Pre-commit will also clean up common problems when you try to commit.
+Pre-commit will also clean up common problems when you try to commit - you'll have to re-add files and commit again if the hooks error out.

 ## Code style